Italy business lobby head against second Monti government

 "How would a second Monti government come about?
 It's technically unexplainable.
 I find it hard to imagine an election campaign in a western democracy in which there is a real candidate, for the left, and a virtual candidate on the other side because he doesn't want to run for the job."

-Confindustria President Squinzi has often been critical of Monti, a stance he renewed in Sunday's interview when he called his reform to increase labour market flexibility "a wasted opportunity."
+Confindustria President Squinzi has often been critical of Monti, a stance he renewed in Sunday's interview when he called his reform to increase labor market flexibility "a wasted opportunity."

 FERRARI SPONSOR